-The following circumstances require the application of the extra-risk rate if the company elects to write the coverage and the insurance to be provided is on a vehicle:
+The following circumstances require the application of the extra-risk rate if the insurer elects to write coverage under parts 7, 8, and 9, and the insurance to be provided is on a vehicle:

-- 1. customarily driven by or owned by persons who have within the last five years been convicted of vehicular homicide, auto insurance related fraud, or auto theft. - 2. customarily driven or owned by persons who have within the last three years, been convicted of any category of driving under the influence of alcohol or drugs. - 3. customarily driven by or owned by persons who, within three years preceding the effective date of the policy, have been involved in four or more at-fault auto accidents.
-An at-fault auto accident is one in which the owner or any person who customarily drives the auto was more than 50% at fault.
+- 1. customarily driven by or owned by persons who within the five years preceding the policy effective date have been convicted of vehicular homicide, auto insurance related fraud, or auto theft. - 2. customarily driven or owned by persons who within the three years preceding the policy effective date have been convicted of any category of driving under the influence of alcohol or drugs.

-- 4. designated as a "high-theft vehicle" which does not have at least a minimum anti-theft or auto recovery device as prescribed by the Commissioner of Insurance.
-(Refer to Rule 23.) - 5. customarily driven by or owned by persons who have two or more total auto theft or fire insurance claims within the three years immediately preceding the effective date of the policy. - 6. customarily driven by or owned by persons who have within the last five years made an intentional and material misrepresentation in making claim under Collision or Comprehensive coverage. - 7. for which a salvage title has been issued by the Registrar of Motor Vehicles unless a new certificate of title has been issued in accordance with Massachusetts law.
+- customarily driven by or owned by persons who, within three years preceding the policy effective date, have been involved in four or more at-fault auto accidents.
+An at-fault auto accident is one in which the owner or any person who customarily drives the auto was more than 50% at fault. - 4. designated as a "high-theft vehicle" which does not have at least a minimum anti-theft or auto recovery device as prescribed by the Commissioner of Insurance.
+(Refer to Rule 23.) - 5. customarily driven by or owned by persons who have two or more total auto theft or fire insurance claims within the three years immediately preceding the policy effective date. - customarily driven by or owned by persons who have within the five years preceding the policy effective date made an intentional and material misrepresentation in making claim under Collision or Comprehensive coverage. - 7. for which a salvage title has been issued by the Registrar of Motor Vehicles unless a new certificate of title has been issued in accordance with Massachusetts law.
 (Coverage cannot be written on a vehicle which has been issued a salvage title.)

-The factors for the extra-risk rate are applied to the manual rate as follows:
+The factors for the extra-risk rate are multiplied by the manual rate as follows: